-The Sailing Club was founded in 1937 and has been part of the local community for over eighty years.
-The club is owned and run by its members and exists to promote access to and enjoyment of the river, including sailing, fishing, canoeing and rowing.
-All of those involved in running the Club and activities, including rowing, are volunteers.
+Stour Sailing Club was founded in 1937 and has been part of the local community for over eighty five years.
+The club is owned and run by its members and exists to promote access to and quiet enjoyment of the river, including and members' activities include of course sailing, as well as rowing, canoeing, paddle boarding and swimming.
+Many Club members are involved in a range of different activities on the water.
+Everyone involved in running the Club and its activities, including rowing is a volunteer.